 Ptosis Treatment for Adults

-If you have ptosis, Dr. Fishman or Sheridan can perform eyelid surgery, also known as a blepharoplasty.
+If you have ptosis, Dr. Sheridan can perform eyelid surgery, also known as a blepharoplasty.
 This is an outpatient procedure performed under local anesthesia in our office.
-During the procedure, Dr. Fishman or Sheridan will adjust the eyelid muscles and remove skin as necessary to provide you with an alert appearance and unimpaired vision.
+During the procedure, Dr. Sheridan will adjust the eyelid muscles and remove skin as necessary to provide you with an alert appearance and unimpaired vision.